 Todd, D., & Smith, M. (2019).
 Acceptance and Commitment Therapy (ACT) after brain injury.
 Psychology Press, Taylor & Francis.

 Dr Jan Smith

 Rehana has worked as a Health Psychologist since qualifying in 2009.
-She has extensive experience of delivering clinical services for individuals and carers living with long-term conditions including cardiac, endocrine, respiratory illness, cancers and pain.
+She has extensive experience of delivering therapeutic services for individuals and carers living with long-term conditions including cardiac, endocrine, respiratory illness, cancers and pain.
 Rehana applies health psychology models in combination with psycho-therapeutic modalities to improve long term condition management, psychological adjustment and quality of life.
-She is an experienced clinician with training in Acceptance Commitment Therapy (ACT), Counselling, Cognitive Behavioural Approaches and Mindfulness.
+She is an experienced clinician with training in Acceptance Commitment Therapy (ACT), Counselling, Cognitive Behavioural Therapy (CBT) and Mindfulness.
 Rehana is a fluent Urdu speaker.

 Dr David Todd